SAVE/EXPORT FILE FORMATS

 NOTE: Sample rate - The output (Mixer) sample rate is set in the Audio Settings window.

-What bit-depth should I use? - Bit-depth affects the noise-floor of the sample.
+- WAV bit depth - Bit-depth affects the noise-floor of the sample.
 This determines the quietest sound that can be captured or smallest changes in loudness that can be resolved.
 Generally 16 Bits is enough for music distribution.
 Use 24 or 32 Bit for archiving music production files.

 - 16-Bit integer wave is the highest-quality audio file compatible with a wide range of playback devices.
 It's also the CD audio format so if you want to create audio files compatible with CD